sara-sabr/ITStrategy/presentations/en/2022-Sharing-Software-Assessments.md

 ---

 ## What does it look like?

 #### One year pilot

-- Create community on GCexchange (GC only)
+- Community on GCexchange (GC only)
-- ESDC shares its assessments during the pilot
+- ESDC shares its assessments
 - Other departments share assessments
-- Discussions about software assessment in the GC
+- Discussions about software assessment

 --

 ## GCexchange

-M365 tenant accessible to all of GC (new GCtools)
+M365 tenant accessible to all of GC

 - Sharepoint site
 - Documents